-Recently Enacted and Proposed Changes in Securities Laws and Regulations Are Likely to Increase Our Costs
+Recently Enacted Changes in Securities Laws and Regulations Are Likely to Increase Our Costs

 The Sarbanes-Oxley Act of 2002 (the "Act") that became law in July 2002 requires changes in some of our corporate governance, public disclosure and compliance practices.
-The Act also requires the SEC to promulgate new rules on a variety of subjects.
 In addition, Nasdaq has made revisions to its requirements for companies, such as Landec, that are listed on the NASDAQ.
 We expect these developments to increase our legal and financial compliance costs.
 We expect these changes to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced coverage or incur substantially higher costs to obtain coverage.
 These developments could make it more difficult for us to attract and retain qualified members for our board of directors, particularly to serve on our audit committee.
 We are presently evaluating and monitoring regulatory developments and cannot estimate the timing or magnitude of additional costs we may incur as a result of the Act.